openfl/OpenFLDevelopersGuide/working-with-bitmaps/bitmap-example-animated-spinning-moon.md

 Remember, the Bitmap instance is not the actual bitmap data; it is a display object that displays the bitmap data on the screen.
 To use an analogy, a Bitmap instance is like the slide projector that is used to display photographic slides on a screen, and a BitmapData object is like the actual photographic slide that can be presented through a slide projector.
 A filter can be applied directly to a BitmapData object, which would be comparable to drawing directly onto a photographic slide to alter the image.
 A filter can also be applied to any display object, including a Bitmap instance; this would be like placing a filter in front of the slide projector’s lens to distort the output shown on the screen (without altering the original slide at all).
 Because the raw bitmap data is accessible through a Bitmap instance’s bitmapData property, the filter could have been applied directly to the raw bitmap data.
 However, in this case, it makes sense to apply the filter to the Bitmap display object rather than to the bitmap data.

-For detailed information about using the displacement map filter in ActionScript, see
+For detailed information about using the displacement map filter in Haxe, see

 “Filtering display objects” on